The magic thread lift15/02/21

 How painful is a thread lift?

 With every procedure I do in my clinic, I offer a whole range of pain relieving methods, such as injectable local anaesthetic, local anaesthetic cream, ice, ultra fine needles and cannulas wherever possible.
-As I use injectable local anaesthetic throughout, a cog thread lift is surprisingly tolerable.
+As I use injectable local anaesthetic throughout, a MINT thread lift is surprisingly tolerable.
 While some patients will experience a little bit of tightness, soreness, redness and swelling after having a thread lift and therefore wish to take the rest of the day off, most can return to work immediately.
 It’s really very tolerable and I should know, as I’ve had one myself!

 How are threads inserted?